Retinol

 So, take full advantage of all of the benefits Vitamin A offers.
 While it is available independently, retinal is often combined with other anti-aging ingredients to improve its effects.

-The Benefit of Retinal
+Benefits of Retinal

 It reduces the appearance of wrinkles.
 In addition, vitamin A encourages healthy skin development with increased cell turnover and helps remove superficial fine lines by sloughing off dead skin cells.